mannyares/sacCer3-annotation/README.md

 # sacCer3-annotation
-files describing the locations of ORFs, ncRNAs, and common splicing events.
+a gtf file describing the locations of ORFs, ncRNAs, and common splicing events in the sacCer3 genome assembly for Saccharomyces cerevisiae.